Last Updated on February 8, 2024 by Carrie Stephens

-It’s understood within the scientific community that most (emphasis on the ‘most’ part) parrots do not understand the significance of what they are saying.
+The scientific community understands that most (emphasis on the ‘most’ part) parrots don’t understand the significance of what they’re saying.

 For example, when a bird encounters a stimulus it recognizes (such as the cover being removed from its cage in the morning), it might repeat a phrase that it has learned through repetitive experience.

 This goes hand-in-hand with this situation such as “good morning.”
 Stimulus-response is different from having an understanding of what is being said.

 However, there are exceptions.
 Perhaps most notably, many readers will already be familiar with the case of Alex, a Timneh African Grey owned, trained, and studied by clinical psychologist Dr Irene Pepperberg.

 Alex demonstrated an understanding of situations and a conversational ability that went above and beyond stimulus-response.

 For example, when shown a novel object or group of objects, he could answer questions such as “What color?” and “How many?” even without prior experience with the object in front of him.